VAADA Board

 Board Member since 2023

-Adrian Webber works for Uniting Vic.Tas as the General Manager, AOD, Mental Health and Carer Services.
+Adrian Webber works for Uniting Vic.Tas as the General Manager, AOD, MH, Carer Services and Tasmania.
 He has held leadership roles in the AOD sector across NSW and Victoria and worked in the University sector in the field of mental health and addiction studies.
-Adrian’s AOD sector experience spans youth and adult services across rural and metro regions including residential withdrawal and rehabilitation, and community-based services.
-Adrian has a strong sense of social justice and actively works to advocate for drug policy and law reform that is based on human rights, evidence, and prioritising health.
+Adrian’s AOD sector experience spans youth and adult services across rural and metropolitan regions, including residential withdrawal and rehabilitation, and community-based services.
+Adrian has a strong sense of social justice and actively works to advocate for drug law reform that is based on human rights, evidence, and prioritising health.
+One career highlight was his 2023 work with the Uniting Church Synod, which led to the church resolving to publicly advocate for drug law reform, recognising AOD use as a health issue rather than a legal one.
 Adrian holds graduate qualifications in psychology, counselling, commerce and management.

 Craig Holloway